sharm294/sonar/README.md

 ## Contributing

-Users are welcomed to make their own branches to experiment.
 I encourage pull requests to improve functionality, error handling, and style.
 If you find a bug, please raise an issue and make the problem and reproduction steps/code clear.
+I also plan to move some of this content to the wiki in the future.